ADiP: Adaptive-Precision Systolic Array for Matrix Multiplication Acceleration: Introduction

-In this paper, we present a novel adaptive-precision systolic array architecture (ADiP), designed for efficient matrix multiplication.
-The main contributions of this work are highlighted as follows: \begin{itemize} \item Supporting multiple computation modes, including symmetric single-matrix multiplication and asymmetric multi-matrix multiplication with a shared input matrix for Transformer-based workloads.
-ADiP also adapts to different precisions, such as 8bit×8bit (8b×8b), 8bit×4bit (8b×4b), and 8bit×2bit (8b×2b). \item Enhanced PE utilization and data reuse, achieved by keeping weight matrices stationary and sharing the input matrix across PEs in asymmetric matrix multiplication scenarios, yielding up to 4× better memory-efficiency. \item Analytical modeling is developed for latency and throughput for different architectural configurations. \item A comprehensive hardware design space exploration is demonstrated using commercial 22nm technology by scaling the architecture from 4×4 to 64×64 with variants (4×4, 8×8, 16×16, 32×32, 64×64) demonstrating up to 4× throughput improvement with 2× power consumption and area overheads. \item ADiP is evaluated on different attention workloads from GPT-2 Medium, BERT Large, and BitNet-1.58B Transformer-based models, delivering latency improvement up to 53.6\%, and energy improvement up to 24.4\% for BitNet-1.58B MHA workloads. \end{itemize}
+In this paper, we present ADiP, a novel adaptive-precision systolic array architecture, designed for accelerating matrix multiplication in Transformer-based models.
+The main contributions of this work are highlighted as follows: \begin{itemize} \item The proposed ADiP architecture incorporates $N$ × $N$ reconfigurable PEs along with shared shifters and accumulators acroess each PE column, and eliminates input and output synchronization FIFOs required by conventional weight-stationary (WS) architecture. \item The proposed ADiP architecture support multiple computation modes, including symmetric single-matrix multiplication and asymmetric multi-matrix multiplication with a shared input matrix.
+ADiP also adapts to different precisions, such as 8bit×8bit (8b×8b), 8bit×4bit (8b×4b), and 8bit×2bit (8b×2b). \item Enhanced PE utilization and data reuse, achieved by eliminating synchronization FIFOs, keeping weights stationary, and sharing input matrix to multiple weight matrices in asymmetric matrix multiplication, yielding up to 4× higher memory efficiency. \item Analytical modeling is developed for latency and throughput for different architectural configurations. \item A comprehensive hardware design space exploration is demonstrated using commercial 22nm technology, achieving up to 4× higher throughput for quantized workloads, with different architecture configurations from 4×4 to 64×64. \item ADiP is evaluated on different attention workloads from GPT-2 medium, BERT large, and BitNet-1.58B Transformer-based models, delivering latency improvement up to 53.6\%, and energy improvement up to 24.4\% using attention workloads from BitNet-1.58B model. \end{itemize}